PetrGlad/robo-minesweeper/README.md

 This algorithm prefers to sweep empty areas first as does original game automatically.
 Due to smaller sweeps this algorithm runs slower because requires more rendering.

+Also as this algorithm postpones hard work for later it may accrue too big chains for real analysis.
+This means that it often hangs on moderately dense fields.
+Try, for example, `robominer 164 64 1300` which in most cases processed well by Default algorithm but overloads Fancy.

 You may store output of robominer into a file and later output it to ANSI-compatible terminal for replay.
 For example:
 ```